 This software can also be useful for educators.
 Teachers can keep track of their students' practice times and progress.
 This can be helpful for educators who are teaching large groups of students at once.

 Piano Marvel offers multiple ways to get ahold of the technical support staff.
 You can call the company or use the email forum for any questions or concerns.
+However, there’s no live chat support options.
 You can also take a look at the FAQs section for solutions to common questions.

 Piano Marvel is a powerful piano lesson tool for both students and educators.
 There are hundreds of lessons that break piano playing down into fun, learnable segments that don't overwhelm students.
 Our overall experience with the lessons was positive– although self-motivation seems to be a key factor in continuing these lessons, the game-like format keeps you trying and improving to achieve a gold trophy.
 It's also much less expensive than monthly lessons from a teacher, and you can learn at your own convenience.